How do I sign my child up for a Big Brother or Big Sister?

 Call the Big Brothers Big Sisters office in your county to ask about enrolling your child in the community-based program:

-We will ask for some basic information about your child to ensure that they are eligible for the program.
-We will thoroughly explain the application process to you and let you know if there is a waiting list (typically, there is a waiting period of several months to one year for boys).
+You will be asked for some basic information about your child to ensure they are eligible for the program.
+We will thoroughly explain the application process to you and let you know if there is a waiting list.
+(Typically, there is a waiting period of several months to one year for boys).

 Your child will: